 The G-Shock G-LIDE GBX-100 has a lot going for it, including a step counter with fitness features, Bluetooth with smartphone notifications, vibration alerts, and a design that is more in tune with the traditional and compact square style of G-Shock.
-That’s all great, but most of those features are shared with the G-SQUAD/MOVE GBD-100, and the tide mode is what sets the GBX-100 apart.
+That’s all great, but most of those features are shared with the G-SQUAD/MOVE GBD-100, and the tide mode, along with its unique style, is what sets the GBX-100 apart.

 The GBX-100 is the first G-Shock watch to display the tide height measurement in centimeters or feet for low and high tides.
 No other G-Shock watch with a tide graph currently does this.
 Some, like the GWX-5600, GWX-5700, and GPR-B1000 Rangeman, went beyond the basic tide graph and showed the relative size of tide changes with spring, intermediate, and neap tide indicators, but without any precise height metrics.